Stainless steel & metal cooker/hotplate starts to rust due to water & air exposure.

-- The best is to use an old cloth that you don’t use and throw it away afterwards.
+- The best is to use old clothes that you don’t use and throw them away afterward.
 I cut small portions of an old towel.

 - If not, you can use a good quality kitchen towel that is not easily torn.

 Watch this hyper-lapse video on how I did it: